-17.6(8) Well completion or recompletion report and well log.
-Within ten days after completion of a well drilled for oil or gas or production of metallic minerals or for the storage of dry natural gas, or casinghead gas, or for the development of reservoirs for the storage of liquid petroleum gas, the operator or the operator’s agent shall file with the director a complete log or record of the well, duly signed, on forms prescribed by the department.
-This record shall be filed even though samples of the drill cuttings have been taken and preserved for subsequent delivery to the department.
-The logs on the wells shall be forwarded to the department and shall be confidential for a period of six months when so requested by the operator in writing.
+17.5(8) Well completion or recompletion report and well log.
+Within ten days after completion of a well drilled for oil or gas or production of metallic minerals, or casinghead gas, the operator or the operator’s agent shall file with the department a complete log or record of the well, duly signed, on forms prescribed by the department.
+This record shall be filed even though samples of the drill cuttings have been taken and preserved for subsequent delivery to the Iowa geological survey.
+The logs of the wells shall be forwarded to the department and shall be confidential for a period of six months when so requested by the operator in writing.

-A proper log on any well shall include all normally recorded information on the following:
+A proper log for any well shall include all normally recorded information on the following:

 a.
 Depth to and thickness of water-bearing beds, including, where measured, the static water level and volume of such water.